| <!-- -->Sumi Senthi

 The existing information panels relied somewhat on third-party code.
 My first task was to refactor the panels so they used vanilla Javascript and CSS.

-I then worked on refining the CSS and accessibility for the different breakpoints, including:
+I then worked on refining the different breakpoints.
+Tasks included:

 • Implementing the star rating functionality